New features in StoryLiner V1.5

 The timings of a shot are now better exposed in every shot property panel.
 Just press on the icon preceding the panel title, a popup window will appear at provide a synthesis of the shot time values.

-In addition to the “classic” horizontal layout that we commonly use for storyboards, StoryLiner now has a “Japanese style” vertical layout preset.
+In addition to the “Classic” horizontal layout that we commonly use for storyboards, StoryLiner now has 2 new layouts:

 Background / midground / foreground images in Stamp Info